dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 If `E` is the single most specific accessible and applicable extension for a member invocation *i* with target expression `e`, then we treat the target expression as if it was the extension application of the extension `E` to `e`, and if `E` is generic, also providing the type arguments inferred for `E` in checking that it was applicable.
 This makes the member invocation behave equivalently to an explicit extension member invocation.
 This happens even if the *name* of `E` is not accessible, so this is not a purely syntactic rewrite.

-Implicit extension member invocation applies to null-aware member acccess.
+Implicit extension member invocation applies to null-aware member access.
 A null-aware invocation, for example `e?.id`, is defined as first evaluating `e` to a value and then if that value, `v`, is non-`null`, it performs the invocation `v.id`.
 This latter invocation *is* subject to implicit extension invocation if the static type of `e` does not have a member with basename `id`, and similarly for all other simple or composite instance member invocations guarded by a null-aware member access.

 Implicit extension member invocation can also apply to individual *cascade* invocations.
 A cascade is treated as if each cascade section was a separate member invocation on an expression with the same value as the cascade receiver expression (the expression before the first `..`).
 This means that a cascade like `o..foo()..bar()` may perform an implicit extension member invocation on `o` for `foo()` and a normal invocation on `o` for `bar()`.
 There is no way to specify the corresponding explicit member invocation without expanding the cascade to a sequence of individual member invocations.

 ##### Accessibility

-An extension is *accessible* for an expression if it is declared in the current library, or if there is a non-deferred `import` declaration in the current library of a library with the extension in its export scope, where the name of the extension is not private and it is not hidden by a `hide` combinator mentioning the extension name, or a `show` combinator not mentioning the name, on the import. _This includes (non-deferred) imports with a prefix._
+An extension is *accessible* for an expression if it is declared in the current library, or if there is a non-deferred `import` declaration in the current library which imports a library with the extension in its export scope, where the name of the extension is not private, and the declaration is not hidden by a `hide` combinator mentioning the extension name, or a `show` combinator not mentioning the name, on the import. _This includes (non-deferred) imports with a prefix._

-It is a *compile-time error* if a deferred import declaration imports a library with an extension declaration in its export scope, unless all such extensions are hidden by a `hide` combinator with the extension's name, or a `show`  combinator without the extension's name, on the deferred import. *This is a temporary restriction ensuring that no extensions are introduced using deferred imports, allowing us to later introduce semantics for such extensions without affecting existing code*.
+It is a *compile-time error* if a *deferred* import declaration imports a library with an extension declaration in its export scope, unless all such extensions are hidden by a `hide` combinator with the extension's name, or a `show`  combinator without the extension's name, on the deferred import. *This is a temporary restriction ensuring that no extensions are introduced using deferred imports, allowing us to later introduce semantics for such extensions without affecting existing code*.

 An extension *is* accessible if its name is *shadowed* by another declaration (a class or local variable with the same name shadowing a top-level or imported declaration, a top-level declaration shadowing an imported extension, or a non-platform import shadowing a platform import).

 An extension *is* accessible if it is imported and the extension name conflicts with one or more other imported declarations.

-_This definition of being accessible ignores name shadowing or import name conflicts; the extension is accessible if it *could have been* in scope absent of any declarations shadowing it or any other imports with the same name preventing access to the name.
+_This definition of being accessible ignores name shadowing or import name conflicts; the extension is accessible if it *could have been* referenced by name absent of any declarations shadowing it or its import prefix, and absent any other imported declarations with the same name preventing access to the name.
 If it *is* in scope, then it is obviously also accessible.
 Compilers need to remember declarations of extensions in imports even if those extensions declarations do not make it into the  importing library scope_

 You can *avoid* making the extension accessible for a library by either not importing any library exporting the extension or by importing such a library and hiding the extension using a `hide` combinator with the extension name or a `show` combinator without the extension name.